Oakcrest School

 Oakcrest School is an independent liberal arts school for girls grades 6–12 located in Vienna, Virginia.
 It is guided by the teachings of the Catholic Church and the spirituality of Opus Dei.
+In 2023, Niche ranked Oakcrest School 794 out of 4,990 private schools in the United States, making it the 32nd best in Virginia.

 History

-In the autumn of 1976, the founding families and educators of Oakcrest started a new all-girls, independent school in a large house on Idaho Avenue in Northwest Washington, D.C. intended to educate young women.
+In the autumn of 1976, the founding families and educators of Oakcrest started a new all-girls, independent school in a large house on Idaho Avenue in Northwest Washington, D.C., intended to educate young women.
 The original school had 22 students and six teachers.

 In its second year, Oakcrest moved to a former French international school on Yuma Street in Washington, D.C.

 Over the next 23 years, Oakcrest established its programs in the D.C., Maryland, and Virginia areas, as well as attracting students from Africa, Asia, Europe, and Latin America.

 In 2000, the school moved to the former McLean Bible Church in Northern Virginia.
 With this move, Oakcrest added a sixth grade class and expanded its athletics, fine arts, and co-curricular programs.

 In the fall of 2017, Oakcrest opened the doors to its permanent home at 1619 Crowell Road, Vienna, Virginia.
 Designed in the tradition of a Virginia manor house, the campus is set on 23 acres and features home athletic fields.